 Graduate Student Travel

 Some funds are available to support graduate student travel to professional and scientific meetings to present the results of their research.
 Travel required for the collection of research data may also be supported.
-In recent years, the funds for travel are bundled with the funds fro research and professional development and are not considered a separate, additional pot of money.
+In recent years, the funds for travel are bundled with the funds for research and professional development and are not considered a separate, additional pot of money.

 Other Sources of Funding

-In cases in which the above forms of financial assistance have been exhausted, all efforts are made to place students in part-time jobs which are consistent with their particular interests and talents.
+In cases in which the above forms of financial assistance have been exhausted, all efforts are made to place students in part-time jobs that are consistent with their particular interests and talents.
 Placements have included psychological testing positions at local psychiatric facilities and school districts and teaching assignments in nearby community colleges.

 It should be noted that in the past all Psychology graduate students in good standing have been fully supported.